IHE/IHE-MetadataHandbook/README.md

 * **healthCareFacilityType** code may be useful in specific situations where a patient remembers the type of facility he was recently treated at, but not the specific name or address.
 In these rare  cases this parameter may be useful to perform a primary query.
 * **eventCodeList** provides the ability to extend the metadata parameters to support queries of documents that contain specialized data (e.g., imaging procedure code for imaging reports or imaging studies).
 It would indeed be useful to complement the critical few parameters in a primary query with an event code.
 It is important that an event code be defined for specific values of classCode, PracticeSettingType, or combination of these parameters (e.g., an imaging procedure code is used for document that have the    practiceSetting value “Radiology” combined with a classCode value “Report” or “Images”).
 * **creationTime** provides the ability to define a range of times between which the documents of interest have been created.
 The creationTime may be very different than the serviceTime (e.g., a discharge summary was created a week after the patient was actually discharged because some reports have not been approved or laboratory diagnosis test completed).
 Such a parameter may be useful to perform incremental queries (new document entries created since the last query was performed).
-## 2.2 Local refinement of Query results
+## 2.2 Local Refinement of Query Results
 The above critical few query parameters are necessary, but not always sufficient.
 The above query will result in false-positive results, that can be eliminated by local processing of the resulting metadata.
 A Document Consumer must be ready to do some form of local processing.
 This local processing would leverage all of the metadata.
 It might further eliminate unnecessary entries, group and sort the results, put emphasis on some entries, show relationships between documents et cetera.
 This local processing might be an automated algorithm and/or the possibility to interactively change the order, look for search words, by the end users.
 Local processing is necessary for time range, as any DocumentEntry that has not specified a value for service time will be returned.
 Even after local processing of the metadata from the results of the query to further eliminate the false-positives, one might still have more than one potential document of interest.
 In this case the document content will need to be retrieved and further processed.
-## 2.3 Lessons learned by this query strategy
+## 2.3 Lessons Learned by This Query Strategy
 The above optimal query strategy paired with local processing of the query results to further refine is designed to get best results, that have no false-negatives and minimize the false-positives that would frustrate user.
 There has been experimentation of adding extra metadata to provide more refined query results.
 However, these approaches will expose more sensitive information in the Metadata.
 Therefore, this handbook discourages the use of extra metadata.
 There has been experimentation with using other query parameters, as discussed in [Section 2.1.2](#212-power-of-other-query-parameters), these cases exist but are very specific.
 Experience with Document Sharing has also made clearer that document entries over time will continue to be described as they were recorded at the time of publication.
 These historic documents are still relevant for specific use-cases.
 The use-cases where historic documents are desired must be very robust to the historic document entries.
-# 3 Process to define your document metadata constraints
+# 3 Process to Define Your Document Metadata Constraints
 In this section, the process steps of the definition of your XDS metadata set are described and tips are provided.
 Manage this process as a project, including all stakeholders from the beginning.
 The following steps will be explained:
 1. Identify shared business needs;
 2. Gather relevant use cases;